xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 ## Hardware Module CLI hierarchy

 For this article, we use IOS XR 6.6.3 and 7.0.2.
-The document will be updated with new entries with new releases.
+The document will be updated regularly.

 ### Graphical view of the 6.6.3 structure